goschtl/zope/zope2book/trunk/source/BasicObject.rst

 allow for the "round-tripping" of templates between programmers and non-technical designers.

-While DTML is still supported in Zope, its use is discouraged and you shouldn't use it anymore for new projects.
+DTML is still fully supported in Zope.
+If you are familiar with PHP it might fit your mind better then ZPT.
+For some of the advanced topics covered later in the book, like relation database integration or more uncommon tasks like dynamic generation of non-xml files, DTML can be easier to work with.

 Zope Page Templates
 -------------------